yohanvalencia/lakekeeper/docs/docs/authorization.md

 # Authorization

-Authorization can only be enabled if Authentication is set up.
+Authorization can only be enabled if Authentication is enabled.
 Please check the [Authentication Docs](./authentication.md) for more information.

 Lakekeeper's default permission model uses the CNCF project [OpenFGA](http://openfga.dev) to store and evaluate permissions.
 OpenFGA enables a powerful permission model with bi-directional inheritance, essential for managing modern lakehouses with hierarchical namespaces.
 Our model balances usability and control for administrators.
+In addition to OpenFGA, Lakekeeper's OPA bridge provides an additional translation layer that allows query engines such as trino to access Lakekeeper's permissions via Open Policy Agent (OPA).
+Please find more information in the [OPA Bridge Guide](./opa.md).

 Please check the [Authorization Configuration](./configuration.md#authorization) for details on enabling Authorization with Lakekeeper.